DevLoversTeam/golang-interview-questions/README.en.md

 #### How to avoid degradation:

-1. Limit competition (worker pool, semaphore, bounded queues).
+1. Limit concurrency (worker pool, semaphore, bounded queues).

 2. Profile (`pprof`, trace) instead of relying on intuition.